Anabolic steroid: Body composition and strength improvements

-Anabolic steroids notably influence muscle fiber characteristics, affecting both the size and type of muscle fibers.
+Anabolic steroids influence muscle fiber characteristics, affecting both the size and type of muscle fibers.
 This alteration significantly contributes to enhanced muscle strength and endurance.
 Anabolic-androgenic steroids (AAS) cause these changes by directly impacting the muscle tissue's cellular components.
 Studies have shown that these changes are not merely superficial but represent a profound transformation in the muscle's structural and functional properties.
 This transformation is a key factor in the steroids' ability to enhance physical performance and endurance.

 Body weight in men may increase by 2 to 5 kg as a result of short-term (<10 weeks) AAS use, which may be attributed mainly to an increase of lean mass.
-Animal studies also found that fat mass was reduced, but most studies in humans failed to elucidate significant fat mass decrements.
+Animal studies also found that fat mass was reduced, but most studies in humans failed to show significant fat mass decrements.
 The effects on lean body mass have been shown to be dose-dependent.
 Both muscle hypertrophy and the formation of new muscle fibers have been observed.
 The hydration of lean mass remains unaffected by AAS use, although small increments of blood volume cannot be ruled out.

 The upper region of the body (thorax, neck, shoulders, and upper arm) seems to be more susceptible for AAS than other body regions because of predominance of ARs in the upper body.
 The largest difference in muscle fiber size between AAS users and non-users was observed in type I muscle fibers of the vastus lateralis and the trapezius muscle as a result of long-term AAS self-administration.
 After drug withdrawal, the effects fade away slowly, but may persist for more than 6–12 weeks after cessation of AAS use.

 Strength improvements in the range of 5 to 20% of baseline strength, depending largely on the drugs and dose used as well as the administration period.
 Overall, the exercise where the most significant improvements were observed is the bench press.
 For almost two decades, it was assumed that AAS exerted significant effects only in experienced strength athletes.
 A randomized controlled trial demonstrated, however, that even in novice athletes a 10-week strength training program accompanied by testosterone enanthate at 600 mg/week may improve strength more than training alone does.
 This dose is sufficient to significantly improve lean muscle mass relative to placebo even in subjects that did not exercise at all.
 The anabolic effects of testosterone enanthate were highly dose dependent.